20 Types of Cars and Body Styles Explained

 #21.
 SHOOTING BRAKE.

-The Shooting Brake is a term for a vehicle with a specific body shape.
-It was once used for horse-drawn wagons used to transport rifle squads to their hunting grounds.
-The first with automotive capabilities were developed in the early 1900s.
+The term Shooting Brake refers to a distinct car body style.
+It was previously used for horse-drawn carts that carried rifle squads to their hunting grounds.
+The horse-drawn variants were created during the early 1900s.

 What’s the Most Common Car Type?